My radical centre

 Perhaps there is no need for tax rates ever to hit 100%, but I reckon astronomical earnings are usually economic rents that should be taxed, and if we are really bothered about inequality let’s put a cap on earnings.
 We’d may have to think a bit harder about capital gains, to keep all those entrepreneurs hoping to make squillions in the country.
 Perhaps allow capital gains from the sale of enterprises or IP to be amortized over a period related to how long they took to create.
 But even there, my guess is that most entrepreneurs do it for the love of it, and the hope of a few millions.
 If government confiscates capital gains in excess of a few millions, spread over a few years, I don’t think the impact on entrepreneurial effort will be too great.

 Introduce a Posner Weyl wealth tax, where everybody pays a tax on the self-reported price they’d be willing to sell their assets for.
 You are then legally bound to sell your asset at that price, if anybody wants to pay it.
-So for example, the market price of my house is e.g. £500,000, I would post a price of say £800,000 which I would consider sufficient compensation for being forced to sell my family home and go through the trauma of buying another house.
+So for example, the market price of my house is e.g. £500,000, I would post a price of say £800,000 which I would consider sufficient compensation for being forced to sell my family home and go through the trauma of buying another house, and pay tax on that.
+Presumably, when I actually want to sell my house, I’d post £500,000 and pay tax on that, before I sell it.
 Posner and Weyl put forward arguments based on economic efficiency — I just like the idea of a wealth tax.

 (Although I do not at present know a good reason to prefer a wealth tax to a progressive consumption tax)